 Keys

-The Key component of our platform comprises a service for storing and retrieving encryption keys, along with a library that assists in the data encryption process.
+The Key component of Secure Value Exchange (SVX) comprises a service for storing and retrieving encryption keys, along with a library that assists in the data encryption process.
 These tools are designed to enhance security and privacy in data management across different states - at rest, in transit, or during exchange.
 Our system works well with standard cryptography libraries, providing both flexibility and ease of integration.

 Keystore

-The Keystore service is a practical tool designed to assist users and organizations in storing and retrieving encrypted keys.
+The Keystore service within SVX is a practical tool designed to assist users and organisations in storing and retrieving encrypted keys.
 Its primary function is to provide convenience, ensuring that your keys are accessible wherever you need them.
 It simplifies the task of secure key management, making it easier to access your keys across various platforms and devices.

 Key Hierarchy

 In any secure communication system, the role of cryptographic keys is paramount.
 They facilitate the encryption and decryption of data, ensuring the privacy and integrity of the information exchanged.
 Within our system, we use a specific hierarchy of cryptographic keys, each with a distinct purpose and responsibility.
 The keys' functionality is designed in line with the guidelines from the National Institute of Standards and Technology (NIST), thus providing a reliable and secure architecture.
-Let's delve into the roles and responsibilities of these keys.
+The roles and responsibilities of various keys are as follows:

 Master Encryption Key (MEK): Derived from a user-generated passphrase using a secure key derivation function, the MEK is responsible for encrypting the Key Encryption Key (KEK).
 It is kept solely by each user and never shared or transmitted.